Coherent dynamics of multi-spin $\rm V_B^-$ centers in hexagonal boron nitride

-Especially, defects in hBN attract a lot of attentions to be a good candidate for solid spin qubit (particularly, in the vdW-nano-devices).
-Actually, electron paramagnetic resonance (EPR) signals in hBN have been found in very early decades \cite{Katzir1975, Moore1972, Fanciulli1992}.
-These signals are recognized by numerical calculations recently \cite{Sajid2018, Abdi2018}, and these theoretical works also predict many possible defects in hBN who have the potential to give optically detected magnetic resonance (ODMR) signals.
-In experiment, Exarhos \emph{et al.} \cite{Exarhos2019} find the magnetic-field-dependent intensity of fluorescence emitted from a hBN defect in 2019.
-Later, the ODMR signals are revealed by Gottscholl \emph{et al.} \cite{Toledo2018,Gottscholl2020}, Chejanovsky \emph{et al.} \cite{Chejanovsky2019} and Mendelson \emph{et al.} \cite{Mendelson2020}, respectively.
-The first kind of defects are assumed to be V$_\text{B}^-$, and the third kind of defects are conjectured to be related to carbon.
-Based on the experimental results, several theoretical analyzations are carried out, especially for V$_\text{B}^-$ \cite{Ivady2020, Sajid2020}, and the temperature-dependent features of this kind of spin defect are also detailedly investigated recently in experiment \cite{LiuW2021}.
+Recently, defects in hBN have attracted a lot of attentions as a good candidate for solid spin qubit (particularly, in the vdW-nano-devices).
+Electron paramagnetic resonance (EPR) signals in hBN have been found in very early decades \cite{katzir1975point, moore1972electron, fanciulli1992wide}, whose origin has been identified by numerical calculations recently \cite{sajid2018defect, abdi2018color}.
+The theoretical works have also predicted many possible defects in hBN to give rise to optically detected magnetic resonance (ODMR) signals.
+In experiment, Exarhos \emph{et al.} \cite{exarhos2019magnetic} found the magnetic-field-dependent fluorescence intensity of a hBN defect in 2019.
+Later, related ODMR signals were revealed by Gottscholl \emph{et al.} \cite{toledo2018electron,gottscholl2020initialization}, Chejanovsky \emph{et al.} \cite{chejanovsky2021single} and Mendelson \emph{et al.} \cite{mendelson2021identifying}, the defects were tentatively assigned to be $\rm V_B^-$ (negatively charged boron vacancy) defects \cite{toledo2018electron,gottscholl2020initialization} or the defects related to carbon \cite{mendelson2021identifying}.
+After these initial experimental results, several theoretical analyzations were carried out, especially for $\rm V_B^-$ defects \cite{ivady2020ab, sajid2020edge}, and the temperature-dependent features of $\rm V_B^-$ spin defect have also been investigated experimentally \cite{liu2021temperature}.
+Here, we demonstrate the room-temperature coherent control of $\rm V_B^-$ spin in hBN.
+Especially, the Rabi oscillations under different magnetic fields indicate the strong electronic-nuclear spin coupling existing in $\rm V_B^-$ center.
+We also carry out the theoretical simulations of $\rm V_B^-$ spin dynamics, and reveal that the nuclear spins can be modulated by the microwave (MW) and magnetic field, further give rise to the multi-spin dynamics of $\rm V_B^-$ center.